Halloween is around the corner and you might be cringing at the thought of your child coming home with a bag that candy!

-So as Halloween approached, I was motivated to get creative and put a healthier spin on Halloween.
+So as Halloween approaches, I feel compelled to put a healthier spin on Halloween.

 In our family we try not to make unhealthy foods (like cookies, ice cream, candy) seem “special”, because special foods become more desired foods.
 Brownies deserve no more attention and excitement than broccoli does!
 However, the Halloween fun and sugar-frenzy seem to go hand-in-hand.

 Secondly, who says treats have to contain nutrient-lacking ingredients to taste good?
 As soon as Halloween season approaches store shelves are packed high with assorted candy and chocolate.
-I do salivate a little as I walk past them, often because I shop while hungry (bad idea), but there are other options!
+But there are other options!

 I can’t lie.
 I love my brownies and cookies too, so it wouldn’t be fair to withhold less healthy foods from my kids, especially on Halloween.
 Thankfully, there are healthier alternatives to your standard Halloween treats.